h2oai/h2o-3/h2o-docs/src/product/save-and-load-model.rst

 In Flow
 -------

 The steps for saving and loading models in Flow are described in the **Using Flow - H2O's Web UI** section.
-Specifically, refer to `Exporting and Importing Models <flow.html#exporting-and-importing-models>`__ for information about loading models into Flow.
+Specifically, refer to :ref:`Exporting and Importing Models <export-import-models-flow>` for information about loading models into Flow.